cpap7/FattyMenu/README.md

 ``GUI.cpp.``

 ## Installation / Setup
-1) Download the .dll under the 'Releases' tab of this repository.
+1) Download the latest version of FattyMenu.dll under the 'Releases' tab of this repository.
 Then, download the latest version of Xenos Injector:
 ``
 https://github.com/DarthTon/Xenos/releases/tag/2.3.2
 ``